labdao/plex/docs/docs/concepts/tools.md

 ## Tool Configs

-Plex employs 'tool configs' as computation instructions.
+Plex employs **tool configs** as computation instructions.
 These are sent to our Bacalhau cluster, orchestrating how computations should be carried out.
 As demonstrated in the provided JSON example, these configs

 * Specify the Docker container used
 * Detail the input data format, ensuring that the data fed into the tool aligns with its expectations